mpcmagill/academic-kickstart/content/post/intro-to-denns.md

 Indeed, the problem statement itself (i.e. the choice of $G,\Omega$, and $B$) tells us everything we need to know to train $\tilde{u}$ to approximate $u$.
 Let's see how we can reformulate training in terms of $G,\Omega$, and $B$ directly.

-For training data, we will use a "database" of input points along with the constraints given by $G$ and $B$ at each input point.
+For training data, we will use a "database" of input points sampled from $\Omega$, along with the constraints given by $G$ and $B$ at each input point.
 For instance, at an input point $\vec{x}_1$ drawn from $\mathrm{int}(\Omega)$ (the interior of $\Omega$), we know that $u$ satisfies
 $$G\[u\](\vec{x}_1) = 0.$$
-We can encourage $\tilde{u}$ to approximate this behaviour by adding a loss term like
+We can encourage $\tilde{u}$ to approximate this behaviour by including a loss term like
 $$\mathcal{l}_G\[\tilde{u}\](\vec{x}_1) = \left( G\[u\](\vec{x}_1) \right)^2.$$
 If $\tilde{u}$ learns to make this loss term small, then near $\vec{x}_1$ it will approximately satisfy the PDE given by $G$.
 Similarly, if $\tilde{u}$ learns to minimize the sum of this loss term over many points drawn from the interior of $\Omega$, namely